imTigger/laravel-custom-log/README.md

 `composer require imtigger/laravel-custom-log`

-On Laravel 5.4 and below, add this line to your `config/app.php`
+On Laravel 5.4 and below, add the ServiceProvider to your `config/app.php`

-`Illuminate\Support\ServiceProvider\LaravelCustomLogServiceProvider`
+`Imtigger\LaravelCustomLog\LaravelCustomLogServiceProvider::class`

 Publish Config